 The Trade Policy Review Body (TPRB) gathers information about trade policies and regulations of WTO members.
 It aims to increase the transparency of such information to assist international trade participants, such as businesses.

 The Dispute Settlement Body (DSB) performs the important role of managing and resolving trade disputes among WTO members.
 Typically, a dispute arises when a member believes another member is not following agreed-upon rules regarding trade.
 Members pledge to take any such grievance to the DSB, instead of acting unilaterally.
 The dispute settlement rules emphasize the importance of consultation between disputing members and the mediation of disputes.
 Consultation and mediation are required, but do not have an end result imposed upon the parties by a decision-maker.
 When those procedures fail, trade disputes are resolved in a timely manner through binding adjudication, which promotes stability in the global trading system.

 A finding of a violation of the WTO agreements may lead to an authorization for the aggrieved member to erect retaliatory sanctions (which are usually limited to the area of trade in which the dispute arose).
 The effectiveness of sanctions, however, often depends on the economic power of the offending member.

-- Bill Introduced: S. 1900: Bipartisan Congressional Trade Priorities Act of 2014 January 8, 2014 A bill to establish congressional trade negotiating objectives and enhanced consultation requirements for trade negotiations, to provide for consideration of trade agreements, and for other purposes.
+- Bill Introduced: H.R.
+3830: Bipartisan Congressional Trade Priorities Act of 2014 January 8, 2014 To establish congressional trade negotiating objectives and enhanced consultation requirements for trade negotiations, to provide for consideration of trade agreements, and for other purposes.